phaustin/quantecon-example/book/docs/python_essentials.md

 In Python, the standard style is set out in [PEP8](https://www.python.org/dev/peps/pep-0008/).

-(Occasionally we\'ll deviate from PEP8 in these lectures to better match mathematical notation)
+(Occasionally we'll deviate from PEP8 in these lectures to better match mathematical notation)

 ## Exercises